content-strategy-forum/csf-glossary/README.md

 See the **[wiki documentation](https://github.com/content-strategy-forum/csf-glossary/wiki)** for complete details about 1) getting started, 2) the collaboration process, and 3) using GitHub (if you're new).

-The production location will be `https://glossary.csf.community`, but it won't launch until at least 50 definitions are ready.
+The production location will be `https://glossary.csf.community`.
+But we're not worried about that right now.
+We've got some synthesizing and writing to do!

 ***